History of coins

 The history of coins stretches back to the first millennium BC/BCE.
 Notable early examples of coins include the Lydian lion coins, Persian daric and siglos, Tong Bei, the dirham and gold dinar.

 Coins are a major archaeological source of history.
 Coins convey information about language, administration, religion, economic conditions, and the ruler who minted those coins.

-Coins were first made of scraps of metal by hitting a hammer positioned over an anvil.
+Coins were first made by the method of hammered coinage, in which a piece of metal is placed between two dies and the upper die is hit with a hammer.
 The Chinese produced primarily cast coinage, and this spread to South-East Asia and Japan.
 Although few non-Chinese cast coins were produced by governments, it was a common practice amongst counterfeiters.

 Electrum coin from Ephesus, 650-625 BC.
 Obverse: Stag grazing right, ΦΑΝΕΩΣ (retrograde).
 Reverse: Two incuse punches, each with raised intersecting lines.